helenzhao093/Stacks/README.md

 for actual, predicted classes, and probability are the same.
 For a dataset with n classes, for the i-th class, the i + xn (where x is 0,1,2) columns relate to the ith class.
 0 in the (i + 1n)-th column indicates its not a predicted class.

+### Week 2:
+1) Model
+I wrote a Model function that stores meta data on the user input dataset.
+Information that were saved included the number of classes, class names, the probabilities, actual class, and predicted class columns names.
+The column names are needed to process the data and count the number of TP, FP, FN, TNs.
+More meta data will be stored in the Model object as I start working on writing functions to process the data.